 - From the Shape Fill drop-down gallery, choose the No Fill option, as shown highlighted in blue within Figure 3, above.

-- In Figure 4, you can see the previously selected heart shape after removing its solid fill.
+- This removes the fill from the selected shape on the active slide.
+In Figure 4, you can see the previously selected heart shape after removing its solid fill.

 Figure 4: Shape without any fill